Lazada is the leading eCommerce platform in South East Asia and the gateway to the world’s fastest-growing eCommerce markets.

 Lazada offers Cash on Delivery not only when buying from domestic sellers, but also when ordering from cross-border sellers in Hong Kong and other places outside of ASEAN.

 As far as I know, Lazada is the first platform offering cross-border cash on delivery payments.
 Without their infrastructure, it would essentially be impossible for cross-border sellers to break into the South East Asian eCommerce market.

-Are any products prohibited for selling on Lazada?
+Are any products prohibited from selling on Lazada?

 Yes, there are several restricted items: